Electric Vehicle Charger Planning

 Electric vehicle charger planning for intra-city travel is complex as it requires multiple data sources on existing charger locations, work and leisure trip patterns, points of interest for deploying new stations, power network properties, and sociodemographic features.
 EV Charger Pro is an interactive tool that generates comprehensive expansion plans with versatile analytics, including charger location optimization, POI assessment, and Network Science anslytics.

-Filter Station Properties based on
+Filter Station Properties

 Spatial Pivot Table